-- 7.1.2 Recreational Facilities.
+7.1.2 Recreational Facilities.
 Faculty members may use the university gymnasium for recreational activities when these facilities are available.
-Arrangements will be made with the head of the department of Health and Sports Science Education. - 7.1.3 Wellness Center.
+Arrangements will be made with the head of the department of Health and Sports Science Education.

+7.1.3 Wellness Center.
 Faculty members and their families may use the Wellness Center facilities without charge.
-Family is defined as faculty member, spouse, and natural or adopted children under the age of 18 or 23 if currently enrolled in college. - 7.1.4 Social Opportunities.
+Family is defined as faculty member, spouse, and natural or adopted children under the age of 18 or 23 if currently enrolled in college.

+7.1.4 Social Opportunities.
 All faculty will be issued a complimentary pass for most athletic, theatre, and music events on campus sponsored by the university.
-Photo I.D. cards are available to faculty and staff free of charge. - 7.1.5 Educational Opportunities.
+Photo I.D. cards are available to faculty and staff free of charge.

+7.1.5 Educational Opportunities.
 Any full-time faculty or staff member is allowed to audit courses without tuition charge.
 All full-time employees are eligible to enroll in courses without tuition charges with approval by the appropriate administrator.
+Graduate tuition waivers for employees and family members are considered taxable income, so employees are encouraged to consult their tax specialist regarding how these waivers affect their income tax liability.

-- 7.1.6 Housing.
-The university does not provide housing for the faculty. - 7.1.7 Parking.
+7.1.6 Housing.
+The university does not provide housing for the faculty.

+7.1.7 Parking.
 Faculty and staff parking is reserved around the circle (horseshoe) drive from 7 a.m. until 2 p.m.